zoolanders/documentation/src/pages/essentials-for-yoothemepro/addons/layouts/integration.md

 {% /image %}

 1. Open the `Customizer -> Essentials -> Layout Libraries` section.
-1. Click on the `New Library` button.
+1. Click on the `New Library` button and set a name for it.

+---

+## 2. Create Library Storage

 In this case we are going to set a library with a local storage, but you can opt to set an external storage and that way enable layouts cross-site sharing.